FirstRootInc/core-docs-bootstrap/docs/references.md

 title: API References
 ---

-The [GraphQL query language](https://www.graphql.com/) provides a complete and understandable description of the data in our API.
-This is commonly organized in terms of types and fields, this means that all the data can be accessed through a single endpoint.

-A GraphQL call’s structure is similar to the JSON data it returns; Nested fields will allow you to query for specific data your app requires through a single request.

 Feel free to download our public schema for the FirstRoot GraphQL API [here](http://api-staging.firstroot.co/graphiql).

 [GraphQL playground](explorer-guide.md) will enable you to easily view at the FirstRoot API Schema including the reference documentation of the queries and mutations and test them.